 The Indian subcontinent dealt with many invaders, including the nomadic Yueh-chi from China, Sakai or Shaka nomads from Central Asia, and others listed below.
 From 2,400 to 1,750 BCE, Dravidian and Aryan cultures colonized and evacuated the city-states of Mohenjo-Daro and Harappa.
 (Victorian engineers would mine the brick ruins of Harappa to lay one hundred miles of cheap roadbed under the Lahore-Multan railway).
 In those days, there were at least 2,500 prehistoric settlements.
-Equitable housing could be found there, as well as elaborate public granaries and sewage systems.
+Fairly equal housing could be found there, as well as elaborate public granaries and sewage systems.
 Unfortunately, these cultures have become opaque to us: their language, writings and social instruments irretrievable.

 Massive earthquakes uplifted the land.
 The sun “burned up” the mighty Sarasvasti River (now the Ravi?) along the banks of which Harappa flourished, halfway between present-day Multan and Tagore, about which we will hear again.
 This, according to In Search of the Cradle of Civilization: New Light on Ancient India, by Georg Feuerstein, Subhash Kak and David Frawley, Quest Books, 1995.
-Other rivers (especially Mohenjo-Daro’s Indus, further downstream) were drawn off by additional earthquakes.
+Other rivers (especially Mohenjo-Daro’s Indus, further downstream) were drawn down by additional earthquakes.
 Elaborate irrigation projects were wrecked and desert sand smothered croplands and orchards.
 The survivors must have experienced an apocalyptic sense of despair.

 As we speak, India and Pakistan are thumping this deceptively quiet landscape with atomic blasts.
 They’re just inviting renewed tectonic activity.

 Back in 1200 BCE, the Sea People subjected many Mediterranean cities to amphibious assault.
 Fatally weakened by the iron-armed Assyrians, the Hittite Empire was destroyed along with its capital, Aleppo.
-Concurrent catastrophes (or one catastrophe of planetary proportion) terminated the Shang Dynasty of China, the Mycenaeans of Greece, the Egyptian New Kingdom as well as the Late Bronze Age civilization in Israel.
+Concurrent catastrophes (or one catastrophe of planetary proportions) terminated the Shang Dynasty of China, the Mycenaeans of Greece, the Egyptian New Kingdom as well as the Late Bronze Age civilization in Israel.
 Crop-wrecking bad weather, river-draining super-quakes and/or scattergun comet/asteroid impacts may have brought these civilizations to their knees.
 Scientific opinion varies.
-In the late 13th and early 12th Centuries BCE, Ugarit, Enkomi, Citum in Cyprus, the Canaanite towns of Tyre, Sidon and Biblos (the presumed invention site of books) went under—some never to reemerge.
+In the late 13th and early 12th Centuries BCE, Ugarit, Enkomi, Citum in Cyprus, the Canaanite towns of Tyre, Sidon and Biblos (the presumed invention site of books) went under ― some never to reemerge.